Memory & Alzheimer’s Evaluation

 The Neurology Department at Kishiwada Tokushukai Hospital provides diagnosis and

-non-surgical treatment of conditions affecting the brain, spinal cord,
+non-surgical treatment for conditions affecting the brain, spinal cord,

 peripheral nerves, and muscles.